Last updated on March 1st, 2023

 Related Article: Top 6 Must-Try Best Fukuoka Ramen (Where To Eat)

 Motsunabe is another popular dish in Japan that originated from Hakata, Fukuoka.
 It is typically a stew served in a hot pot with beef or pork tripe.
 Although motsunabe doesn’t sound great it tastes delicious and healthy.
 It is high in protein, vitamins, collagen, and low in calories.
 The Japanese especially female diners extremely love it.
 It is always packed on Friday and Saturday after work for gathering.
-It is also one of the popular dishes especially in the winter that helps keep away from cold.
+It is also one of the popular dishes, especially in the winter that helps keep away from the cold.

 Best Place for Motsunabe in Fukuoka (Kyushu):